 Researchers have been assessing this group every several years since then.
 The most recent assessment, the thirteenth, took place when most of the participants were 45 years old.
 The study’s retention rate is about 94%.

-More than just the marshmallow test
+More than just the marshmallow test: why is self discipline important?

 The study used nine separate measures of the participants’ self control, which was first measured when the children were three years old.
 These measures include observational ratings of the children made by various researchers over the decades, reports from parents and teachers, personality tests, and self-reports from the participants themselves.
 Aspects that are measured included hyperactivity, persistence, impulsivity, and inattention.